Free agency opens: Fox and Kings agree on $163 million deal

 Burke originally joined Dallas in the trade with New York headlined by Kristaps Porzingis in early 2019.
 The Mavericks didn’t re-sign Burke before last season, and he ended up in Philadelphia.

-The 76ers waived Burke in February before the coronavirus shutdown, and Dallas signed him before the restart after center Willie Cauley-Stein opted out of the finish to the season.
+The 76ers waived Burke in February before the coronavirus shutdown, and Dallas signed him before the restart after centre Willie Cauley-Stein opted out of the finish to the season.

 DENVER